oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/scaling.md

 *	Validate that the specified domain, identified by `domainUID`, exists.
 *	Validate that the WebLogic cluster, identified by `clusterName`, exists.
 *	Verify that the specified WebLogic cluster has a sufficient number of configured servers to satisfy the scaling request.
-*	Initiate scaling by setting the `replicas` property within the corresponding domain resource, which can be done in either:
+*	Initiate scaling by setting the `replicas` field within the corresponding Domain, which can be done in either:
       *	A `cluster` entry, if defined within its cluster list.
       *	At the domain level, if not defined in a `cluster` entry.

-In response to a change to either `replicas` property, in the domain resource, the operator will increase or decrease the number of pods (Managed Servers) to match the desired replica count.
+In response to a change to either `replicas` field, in the Domain, the operator will increase or decrease the number of pods (Managed Servers) to match the desired replica count.

 #### Using a WLDF policy rule and script action to call the operator's REST scale API
 The WebLogic Diagnostics Framework (WLDF) is a suite of services and APIs that collect and surface metrics that provide visibility into server and application performance.